zells/core/model.md

 ## Concurrent

-All messages of a reaction are sent *concurrently*.
+All messages are received *concurrently* without any specific order.
 Furthermore, each message is sent by a *messenger* which will keep trying to deliver the message until it is received or the messenger decides it's not deliverable.
 This way, data flow can be synchronized without requiring a fixed order of execution.
 Therefore messages may be sent to cells before they exist.

 ### Example